amlandas/rag-playground/DEPLOYMENT.md

    }
    ```
 2. **Enable Firestore overrides** – Set `FIRESTORE_CONFIG_ENABLED=true` (Cloud Build substitution `_FIRESTORE_CONFIG_ENABLED`) and choose the environment via `_CONFIG_ENV`.
 The collection defaults to `runtime_config`, but you can override it with `RUNTIME_CONFIG_COLLECTION`.
-3. **Fallback behavior** – If the document is missing or a field is absent, the API logs a warning and falls back to the corresponding env var (`GRAPH_ENABLED`, `MAX_GRAPH_HOPS`, etc.), so local dev keeps working without Firestore.
+3. **Fallback behavior** – If the document is missing or a field is absent, the API logs a warning and falls back to the corresponding env var (`GOOGLE_AUTH_ENABLED`, `GRAPH_ENABLED`, `MAX_GRAPH_HOPS`, etc.), so local dev keeps working without Firestore.
-4. **What stays in env** – Infrastructure, provider selection, secrets, and base auth toggles remain env/Secret Manager driven (`EMBEDDINGS_PROVIDER`, OpenAI key, Google OAuth, `SESSION_SECRET`, `GOOGLE_AUTH_ENABLED`, etc.).
-Firestore only owns the Graph RAG feature flags and tuning knobs listed above.
+4. **What stays in env** – Infrastructure, provider selection, and secrets remain env/Secret Manager driven (`EMBEDDINGS_PROVIDER`, OpenAI key, Google OAuth client ID/secret, `SESSION_SECRET`, etc.).
+Firestore now owns the runtime feature flags listed above; use the legacy env vars only when Firestore config is disabled (e.g., local development).
 5. **Diagnostics** – `/api/health/details` and `/api/metrics/summary` report the effective values plus `firestore_config_enabled`, `runtime_config_source`, and `config_env` so you can verify which source is in effect.
 6. **Backward compatibility** – If you previously stored flat fields (e.g., `graph_enabled: true` at the document root) the API automatically normalizes them, but the nested `features` / `graph_rag` layout makes intent clearer going forward.